ozzie-lam/rebyte-docs/apps/apps-with-cui/quick-start.md

 * NOTE: This may not give you the desired results on just one try.
 We recommend you to try and improve one thing at a time and create more versions until you get the best results.

-## Step 3: Connect your App with Agent
+## Step 3: Connect your App with Tool

-* Click the "Connect to Agent" on the top right and choose the agent you want to connect with.
+* Click the "Connect to Tool" on the top right and choose the agent you want to connect with.

 * NOTE: You must be familiar with the agent's function.
 Make sure the agent is suitable for your app, otherwise it will not connect successfully.